thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 2. `<standard-thoughspot-cluster-url> Login`.

 3. `<standard-thoughspot-cluster-url> StartLoad`.
-   If the TSLoad-LoadBalancer is turned on, this returns the new IP address (for one of the nodes in the cluster).
+   If the tsload-LoadBalancer is turned on, this returns the new IP address (for one of the nodes in the cluster).

 4. `<thoughtspot-node-ip-returned-from-2> Load`.
    1. Repeat this step until all the rows are sent.